pmjones/adr/IMPLEMENTATION.md

 ### Widgets and Panels

-Some presentations may have several different panels, content areas, or subsections which have different data sources.
-These may be handled through a template system or other presentation subsystem, but they should not be in charge of retrieving their own data from the _Domain_.
+Some presentations may have several different panels, content areas, or subsections that have different data sources.
+These may be handled through a template system or other presentation subsystem, but they must not be in charge of retrieving their own data from the _Domain_.
 Instead, the _Domain_ should provide all the needed data for these widgets when the _Action_ invokes it.

-For a beginning example of how to do so, see [Solving The “Widget Problem” In ADR](http://paul-m-jones.com/archives/6760).
+For a beginning example of how to do so, see [Solving The “Widget Problem” In ADR](http://paul-m-jones.com/post/2017/12/28/solving-the-widget-problem-in-adr/).

 ## Other Topics